 With nearly 18 years of Healthcare IT product marketing experience, Alison Nicole Haughton has worked across the continuum of healthcare for companies such as IMS Health, Harvard Medical School, Parexel, and a variety of early stage healthcare companies implementing m-Health clinical.
-Ms. Haughton received her bachelor’s degree from American University, master’s from Tufts University School of Medicine/Emerson College, and did MPH course work at Boston University School of Medicine.
+Ms. Haughton received her bachelor’s degree from American University and master’s from Tufts University School of Medicine/Emerson College.

 Let our experts teach you how to use Sitefinity's best-in-class features to deliver compelling digital experiences.Learn More

 Subscribe to get all the news, info and tutorials you need to build better business apps and sites